It's normal and healthy for women to have some discharge from their vagina.

 Symptoms of a vaginal infection include:

-- pain during sex
+- pain when you have sex

-- bleeding between periods or after sex
+- bleeding between your periods or after you have sex

-- pain when passing urine
+- pain when you pass urine

 Bacterial vaginosis (BV)

 - Vaginal discharge that’s usually thin and grey with a fishy smell

 - Bleeding from your vagina after you have sex or between periods

 - Pain in your lower abdomen (tummy) or pelvis

 - Ectopic pregnancy

 - Tingling or pain in your genital area